Skip to main

 The Top 4 Methods of Freight Fraud & How to Beat Them

-There are multiple types of fraud that brokers and shippers need to watch out for.
+There are multiple types of fraud that brokers, carriers, and shippers need to watch out for.
 Some of these methods are increasing more than others:

 1. FICTITIOUS PICKUPS – The equivalent of identity theft for carriers.
 Cybercriminals pose as legitimate carriers to gain access to and steal shipments.
 This method is particularly effective in the freight industry because it takes advantage of its fast-paced environment.